News: New Project

 One choreographic approach to this work is spatial/architectural, related to In No Time (2015) when we re-organized large tube structures to see how our perceptions of the space and our desire to interact within it changed.
 In the Project with Ladders we'll work with how the placement of ladders affects our perceptions of the architecture of the ladders, the space itself, and our desire to interact within the changing situation.

-A workshop that can help the development of the work could be:
+A workshop in relation to the work could be:

 THE PRESENCE OF ANOTHER